Medical Assistant Test

 The NCCM exam consists of 150 questions and the candidate is given three (3) hours to complete the exam.
 The exam is multiple choice and each question gives four answer options, only one of which is the correct answer.
 The exam may be taken in either paper/pencil or computer based formats.
 Candidates select which format they want in the application.
 The passing score is determined by a subject matter expert panel.
 The passing point of the exam is designed to identify candidates with acceptable entry-level knowledge.
 Computer based results are available immediately upon completion of the test.
 The results of paper exams are sent to the candidate within four to six weeks of the test date.

 The NCCM exam covers knowledge, skills and abilities used in both the front and back office.

 The exam covers such subjects as medical office management duties, general bookkeeping, insurance, medical procedures, infection control, patient exams, phlebotomy, EKGs, pharmacology, anatomy, physiology and medical terminology.

-The Certified Medical Assistant (CMA) and Registered Medical Assistant (RMA) credentials are voluntary, though many medical assistants find that individual employers require them prior to making an offer of employment.
-To get certifed or registered, a candidate may have to take an exam adiministered by either the Certifying Board of the American Association of Medical Assistants or the American Medical Technologists.
+The Certified Medical Assistant (CMA), Registered Medical Assistant (RMA), National Certified Medical Assistant (NCMA ) and Clinical Medical Assistant Certification (CCMA) credentials are voluntary, though many medical assistants find that individual employers require them prior to making an offer of employment.
+To get certifed or registered, a candidate may have to take an exam adiministered by a certifying organization (AAMA, AMT, NCCT and NHA).
 To learn more about qulaifying to be a medical assistant and exam details, see our Medical Assistant Test Guide.